C: Douglas Clark

 The emergence of wrestling as a spectator sport demanded a ready supply of participants.
 This demand was met by veterans from a previous age like Johanfesson and Henry Irslinger, good amateurs like Harold Angus and Bill Garnon, world class exponents like Benny Sherman and Karl Pojello, and novices from overseas like Whipper Watson and Billy Bartush.

 Douglas Clark was different.
-Born in Ellenborough, a suburb of Maryport in Cumbria, in 1891 Douglas was forty years old at the start of Britain's wrestling revival.
+Born in Ellenborough, a suburb of Maryport in Cumbria, on 2nd May, 1891 Douglas was forty years old at the start of Britain's wrestling revival.
 A veteran of the First World War he had fought on the front line in France.
 Wartime experience alone signifies the extraordinary powers of the man.
 In France he was wounded by shrapnel from a bomb and badly gassed at Passchendale.
 Douglas was discharged in a wheelchair, but returned to his unit less than a month later.
 In 1918 he was discharged with a 95% Disability Certificate and awarded the Military Medal for valour during combat.
 He was told to take things easy in civilian life, and responded by going on to become one of the greatest rugby players of all time.

 He married Jennie Gate, also from Maryport, in 1922, and won the Grasmere Cup in Cumberland and Westmorland wrestling the same year.
 By 1930 Douglas was a mature man who had experienced enormous success in the sporting world, though not as a professional wrestler.
 He had played professional rugby league (for Huddersfield) from 1909 - 27 and had played in both the England and Great Britain teams between 1911 and 1925.